minism/master/README.md

 Register a new game server.
 Request body should be:

     {
-        "name": Name of server,
-        "port": Port of server,
+        "name": Name of game server (must be unique), "port": Port of game server,
-        "uuid": A 36-character-max UUID that you generate, "signature": The HMAC-SHA1 hex digest of MASTER_KEY+uuid, }
+        "signature": The HMAC-SHA1 hex digest of MASTER_KEY+name, }

 ``PUT / (Content-Type: application/json)``